-A: The FAFSA allows estimates for income and tax information if the applicant and/or applicant's parents have not yet completed federal tax forms for 2012.
+A: The FAFSA allows estimates for income and tax information if the applicant and/or applicant's parents have not yet completed federal tax forms for the ending calendar year.
 On #32 for students and on #76 for parents, select choice B ("will file, but have not yet completed my return").
 If you do estimate, keep in mind that you must correct your FAFSA later (via the paper Student Aid Report or FAFSA on the Web) with the actual tax figures, since you are obligated by law to report an accurate picture of your family's finances.
 We prefer that you file the FAFSA with estimates instead of waiting for a completed federal tax return, if waiting for your tax return will prevent you from meeting our priority-processing deadline.
 The priority deadline for completing the FAFSA for incoming students is February 15 each year.The priority deadline for returning students is May 1 of each year.
 Students whose FAFSAs are recorded after the priority application deadline will be considered late, and will likely only receive consideration for the federal Stafford loan, federal parent PLUS loan, and all federal grant programs.

 A: The FAFSA worksheet (page 4) gives the following explanation:

 “If your parents are divorced or separated, answer the questions about the parent you lived with more during the past 12 months.
 If you did not live with one parent more than the other, give answers about the parent who provided more financial support during the past 12 months, or during the most recent year that you actually received support from a parent.
 If this parent is remarried as of today, answer the questions about that parent and the person to who your parent is married (your stepparent).”